JackDca/Mailpilewiki/Getting-started-on-linux.md

  * OpenSSL
  * Python 2.7+

-And everything that's listed in `requirements.txt` (which can be auto-installed if you have PIP, by running `sudo pip install -r requirements.txt`.
-If you want to use PIP, you need to install these dependencies too:
+And everything that's listed in `requirements.txt` (which can be auto-installed if you have PIP, by running `sudo pip install -r requirements.txt`).
+If you don't want to use PIP, you need to install these dependencies:

  * python-dev
  * libxml2-dev
  * libxslt-dev
  * libz-dev
+ * python-jinja2
+ * python-lxml
+ * python-pgpdump

 If all is well, you should now be able to run Mailpile.